redis/redis-io/views/documentation.md

 Topics
 ---

+* [Data types](/topics/data-types): a summary of the different types of values that Redis supports.
 * [Replication](/topics/replication): what you need to know in order to set up master-slave replication.
 * [Persistence](/topics/persistence): know your options when configuring